andrewdenty/blog/_posts/2020-01-24-installing-pi-hole-on-windows-10.markdown

 After signing in I recommend tweaking some settings in Docker.
 You can access docker settings from the docker menu in the task bar tray.
 I reduced the available Memory to 1GB.
 Pi-hole doesn’t actually need 2GB, so reducing it to 1GB frees up more memory for your PC.
 Click ‘Apply and restart’.

-![Docker for Windows rescource settings]({{site.baseurl}}/assets/img/2-docker-windows-resources-configuration.png)
+![Docker for Windows rescource settings]({{site.baseurl}}/assets/img/2-docker-windows-resources-configuration.png) **Update June 2020** - If you don't see these options, just skip to step 4.
+Docker is releasing a new version with a technology called WSL 2.
+This is a new way of emulating Linux within Windows and replaces the existing Hyper-V setup.
+The main advantage is that WSL 2 uses less resources and dynamically uses memory instead of preassigning a chunk of your PC's memory.
+This means there is now nothing to configure.
+You can read more about it on the [Docker website](https://docs.docker.com/docker-for-windows/wsl/){:target="_blank"}.

 #### Step 4 - Download Pi-hole
 To download the Pi-hole container, open Windows Command Prompt as an administrator and type the following command: ```docker pull pihole/pihole```
 #### Step 5 - Give your PC a static IP address